Krakow - Warsaw: Pilica cycle path

 - Transfer of luggage from hotel to hotel

-- Tour description and set of 1:50.000 maps with marked route
+- Route description and set detailed cycling maps

 Not included in the price: Travel to Krakow, entry fees, private payments such as other meals, drinks and tips, optional canoe trip.